statsig-io/docs/docs/guides/Experiment-Analysis-Point-Solution.md

 **Pulse** is Statsig's powerful visualization that shows an experiment's impact across a wide range of metrics.
 It allows you to quickly assess which metrics you need to pay attention to, while finding trends across metrics, allowing you to validate existing hypotheses or devise alternative explanations.
 You can check out this [article](https://docs.statsig.com/pulse/read-pulse) to learn more.

 Or better yet, we encourage you to play with our [demo project](https://console.statsig.com/demo?ref=demo_redirect) to see Pulse in action!
+In this demo project, we've pre-populated a few experiments for you to interact with, so you can get a better feel how your experiment results would look on Statsig.

 ### I want to plug in an existing experiment I’ve run/am running/will run